craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

 The idea to take back home is: the concatenation code is written once.
-It is then an offered functionality for any client scope (type) that want it.
+It is then an available functionality for any client scope (type) that wants it.
 It could easily have been arithmetic operations, `cast`{.d} operations or new methods like `log`{.d}, `register`{.d}, new members or whatever else.
 Build you own set of mixins and use them freely.
 And remember they are not limited to classes and structs: you can also use them in functions, module scopes, other templates...

 > **Limitations.** Mixin templates inject code at the local scope.
 They cannot add an `invariant`{.d} clause in a class, or `in`{.d}/`out`{.d} clauses in a function.
 They can be injected into an `invariant`{.d}/`in`{.d}/`out`{.d} clause.